thyazide/Darktide-Performance-Optimizations/README.md

 	Then double click the `toggle_darktide_mods.bat`, this will enable mods.
 This will need to be repeated after each patch to re-enable mods.
 Also if you need to disable mods at any time you can double click the batch file again and follow the on screen prompt to disable them.

-5. Once AML is installed you can simply download and extract any mods you wish into the mods folder:
+5. Once mods are enabled, you can extract any mods you wish into the mods folder:

 	`*\Steam\steamapps\common\Warhammer 40,000 DARKTIDE\mods\`